EasonLiaw/mentalhealth_status_classification/README.md

 ## Legality
 ---
-This is a personal project made for non-commercial uses ONLY.
+This is an internship project made with 360DIGITMG for non-commercial uses ONLY.
 This project will not be used to generate any promotional or monetary value for me, the creator, or the user.